dnehar/dnehar.github.io/_posts/2021-12-23-Sestrins induce natural killer function in senescent-like CD8+ T cells.md

 ---

 Pereira, De Maeyer, Covre, Nehar-Belaid (co-first authors) et al. Nature Immunology.
-PMID: 32231301
+[PMID:32231301]

 ## Abstract
 Aging is associated with remodeling of the immune system to enable the maintenance of life-long immunity.
 In the CD8+ T cell